slynsky/cit281-p6/index.md

 ## Project Purpose and Components
-This project was where students were asked to create their first server and practice using a code module.
+This project was a further exploration of classes, which also asked students to work on their debugging capabilities.

 ## What I Learned
-This project marked a really big step in this class.
-The point of this class was to gain experience with server-side javascript, and up until this point in the term it was something we had been slowly working towards, but had not quite dove into yet.
-It was really satisfying to do this project and feel like I was creating something.
-I felt like I had been well prepared by the preceding work, but it was still a nice challenge.
+It was really fun to do this project, because it reminded me of puzzles (my favorite hobby).
+It helped me understand classes better, and I felt accomplished when I was able to test and debug my code.

 ### [Home Page](https://slynsky.github.io)